cloudmesh-community/book/chapters/iaas/azure/signup.md

 ![](images/reg.png)

-On that image you click the  `Start free`button to obtainm a free one year account.
-YOu will have to either create a new Microsoft account or use the one from indiana university which will be your iu id follwoed byt the @iu.edu domain.
+On that image you click the `Start free` button to obtain a free one year account.
+You will have to either create a new Microsoft account or use the one from indiana university which will be your iu id follwoed by the @iu.edu domain.
 You will be redirected to the single sign on from IU to proceed.
 If you use another e-mail you can certainly do that and you free account sis not associated with the IU account.
-This could beyour skype acount or some other e-mail.
+This could be your skype acount or some other e-mail.
-After registration you will be  provided with twelf months of free usage of a few selected services and $200 credits for 30 days.
+After registration you will be provided with 12 months of free usage of a few selected services and $200 credits for 30 days.

 The services that you have access to include: